Lauren Mueller: Ultimate Fighting Championship

 Mueller made her UFC debut as a replacement for Wu Yanan, fighting Shana Dobson at UFC on Fox: Poirier vs. Gaethje, on five weeks notice.
 Mueller won the fight through a unanimous decision.

 She was then scheduled to fight against Wu Yanan during UFC Fight Night: Blaydes vs. Ngannou 2.
 Mueller suffered her first professional loss, losing by way of an armbar in the first round.

 During UFC 236 she fought Poliana Botelho replacing injured Paige VanZant.
 She lost a unanimous decision.

 During UFC Fight Night: Joanna vs. Waterson Mueller faced JJ Aldrich.
 She would lose a unanimous decision.

 Mueller was released from UFC in December 2019.

 Invicta Fighting Championships

 Mueller faced Serena DeJesus at Invicta FC 44: A New Era on August 27, 2021.
 Mueller lost via split decision.

 Mueller was scheduled to face Claire Guthrie on January 12, 2022 at Invicta FC 45.
-The bout was scratched due to unknown reasons.
+The bout was scratched for unknown reasons.